Raelifin/sumibli/raw/basics.md

 |Pavu|thav
 |Pai|thaip

-To help associate pronouns with their subjects, sometimes a writer or speaker will add a pronoun after a name or compound to indicate that it's the shortened form.
+To help associate pronouns with their subjects, sometimes a writer or speaker will add a pronoun after a name or compound using "halth [pronoun] tsh" to indicate that it's the shortened form.
+See 🔗\📖 the full spec💬 for details on "halth".

-|🎏ith _Roberto_ thaub
-la pa|ith 🔈Roberto💬 thaub
+|🎏ith _Roberto_ halth \"thaub tsh\" la pa|ith 🔈Roberto💬 halth
-la pa|🔈Roberto💬 ("Aub")
-is a person
+thaub tsh la pa|🔈Roberto💬 ("Aub") is a person

 🔝🎮Pronouns